-The mission of the Office of Financial Institutions (OFI) licenses and supervise entities under its jurisdiction in order to protect and serve the public interest and enhance confidence in the financial services industry.
+The mission of the Office of Financial Institutions (OFI) is to licenses and supervise entities under its jurisdiction in order enhance confidence in the financial services industry.

-The goal of the Office of Financial Institutions is to provide effective, efficient, proactive supervision to all entities under OFI's jurisdiction.
+The goal of the Office of Financial Institutions is to provide effective, efficient, proactive supervision to all entities under the Office of Financial Institutions' jurisdiction.